fast-junkie/fast-junkie/README.md

 // Also funny... and true...

 // Fun Fact:
-// I am cleaned up my GitHub account... so many repos... so much was purged.
+// I cleaned up my GitHub account... so many repos... so much was purged.
 ```